 A ‘settlement agreement’ is a legally binding agreement following the termination of your employment.
 It usually provides for a severance payment by your employer, in return for which you agree not to pursue any claim you may have to an employment tribunal.
-Quite often, the settlement agreement will also deal with the notice element in your contract of employment and may provide for a ‘payment in lieu’.
+The settlement agreement will also deal with the notice entitlement in your contract of employment and may provide for a ‘payment in lieu’.

-Employers are now increasingly using settlement agreements as a mechanism for preventing possible future complaints to a tribunal, especially in redundancy situations.
-Settlement agreements are recognised by statute and are the only way a claim can be legally binding without tribunal proceedings having been initiated.
+Employers are now increasingly using settlement agreements as a mechanism for preventing possible future complaints to a tribunal, in a wide range of situations including redundancy, disputes and even in retirement.

 The solicitor giving the advice must also sign the agreement and certify that the appropriate advice has been given.